mustass/rtmls/README.md

 To do:

 - [x] Make the model predict correctly after some training.
 Just debug the training and make sure it works
 - [ ] Split two copies of the model to threads and communicate rather than run on one thread?
-EDIT: Kinda started on the `threads` branch.
+EDIT: Kinda started on the `threading` branch [here](https://github.com/mustass/rtmls/tree/threading).
 - [x] Make the images a part of repo.
 - [x] Make the model path not absolute.